As I have stated before, I worked at Magic Mountain during my college years. I was the stage manager for Showcase Theater, and hosted many a band.

 Funnily enough, I didn't find him shy; he seemed honest and friendly as he grilled me about what he could expect on American soil.
 We talked so much, I forgot to make sure there was water on the stage.
 (This theater was a traditional style, meaning it had a proscenium, which is the wall that separates the stage from the audience.
 In fact,

-either side of the stage between the audience and the band… Okay, Tech
+this stage had a double proscenium, which created a little alcove oneither side of the stage between the audience and the band… Okay, Tech

 Theater time is over now.)